Cqsi/lichs/README.md

 ## How to contribute?
 ### TODO and Current Questions
-* This program only works on Windows at the moment, can anyone make the Linux and macOS equivalent of the batch-file found in the `batch` folder?
 * Add ability to offer a draw
 * Add ability for user to see how much time he/she has left
 * Add support for ranked games